zubairzoobi/zubairzoobi/README.md

 ## Hi, I’m Muhammad Zubair 👋

-I'm a Ph.D. researcher in Neuroscience and Imaging at the Università degli Studi “G. d’Annunzio” Chieti-Pescara, working on deep learning and medical imaging.
-Focus areas: MRI analysis, multi-planar modelling, disease classification, and AI-based predictive modelling.
+Machine Learning Engineer and AI researcher with a PhD in Neuroscience and Imaging.
+I develop deep learning solutions for medical imaging and multimodal physiological data, with expertise in Python, CNNs, model validation, and explainable AI.

 ---

 ## 🔬 Present Roles

-**🎓 Research Fellow **, Institute of Cognitive Sciences and Technologies (ISTC-CNR), Rome, Italy
+**🎓 Research Fellow**, Institute of Cognitive Sciences and Technologies (ISTC-CNR), Rome, Italy
-Project: AGE-IT—Interventions and Technologies to Reduce the Burden of Age-Related Diseases (AIM-CARE: AI, Assistive Technologies, and Cognitive Architectures for Personalized and Empathetic Interaction).
+Working within the AGE-IT / AIM-CARE project on AI-driven health monitoring, cognitive assessment, and assistive technologies.
+My work focuses on machine learning pipelines for multimodal physiological data, including EEG, preprocessing, feature extraction, classification, and regression.

 ---